How do I set up API Gateway with my own CloudFront distribution?

 Note: Use this custom domain name when you access your API through CloudFront.

-3. Create a CloudFront web distribution by following the instructions in the Create a CloudFront web distribution section of this article, with one exception.
-In step 3, for Origin Domain Name, enter your API Gateway target domain name instead of your API's invoke URL.
+3. Create a CloudFront web distribution, but for Origin Domain Name, enter your API Gateway target domain name instead of your API invoke URL.

 7. For SSL Certificate, select Custom SSL Certificate.
 Then, add the AWS Certificate Manager (ACM) certificate for that domain.

-1. After deploying the CloudFront web distribution, configure the DNS Record to map the custom domain to the CloudFront web distribution.
-Do this by creating either an alias or CNAME record.
-For more information, see Using custom URLs for files by adding alternate domain names (CNAMEs).
+8. After you deploy the CloudFront web distribution, configure the DNS Record to map the custom domain to the CloudFront web distribution.
+To do this, create either an alias or CNAME record.
+For more information, see Use custom URLs by adding alternate domain names (CNAMEs).

 9. (Optional) To test the setup, create a Signature Version 4 signed request for your custom domain name programmatically.